GraceMolina/Python/README.md

 # Python code
 This repository contains the following Python files:
+* Code to analyze baseball data.
+Specifically, it finds players with top batting statistics by year and by career.
 * Code that reads a CSV file, selects specified columns, and sorts by one column.
 * Functions to convert a list of 2-tuples to a dictionary, and a dictionary to a list of 2-tuples.
 * Code to read a CSV file as a list of dictionaries and as a dictionary of dictionaries, and code to write a list of dictionaries as a CSV file.